Emetophobe/unitconverter/README.md

 ## Features

-Units are automatically scaled based on a scaling option.
-This even works with imperial units like inches; i.e "kiloinch".
+Units can be automatically scaled based on a prefix scaling option.

-The following unit scaling options are supported:
+The following prefix scaling options are supported:

     none        - don't use prefix scaling (default) si          - use SI prefix table